 With this completed your Anderson shelter should now be ready for finishing on the outside as shown below.

 To add the grass effect simply paint the shelter with the colour's of your choice or as described in PT2 simply print off a grass effect from an image on the web as described in PT2, Stage 7: Adding some detail to the front of the shelter.
 Shown below.

 PT2 Stage 7:

 As you can see in the picture below I chose a grass effect.
 To do this find the image you require and copy it into MS Paint.
-You may need to scale it down to match the size of your model as can be seen in my example.
-Once it is scaled down to the correct size go to page setup and set your page to A4, remove all borders although the printer will add a minimum border, This is OK, then press print.
+You may need to scale it down to match the size of the model as can be seen in my example.
+Once it is scaled down to the correct size go to page setup and set the page to A4, remove all borders although the printer will add a minimum border, This is OK, then press print.